Henry le Scrope

 In 1322 he received a share of the estates forfeited by the adherents of Thomas, earl of Lancaster, after the earl's failed rebellion at Boroughbridge.
 The next year, however, Scrope was replaced as Chief Justice for reasons that are not quite clear.
 Still, he did not entirely fall out of favour at court, and on 10 September was appointed justice of the forests north of Trent.
 He also had the good will of the new regime under Edward III, and on 5 February 1327 was named 'second justice' of the common pleas.
 From 28 October 1329 to 19 December 1330, while his brother Geoffrey was abroad, he once more took on the post of Chief Justice of the King's Bench.
 After this he was made Chief Baron of the Exchequer, a post he held until his death.

 Henry le Scrope was knighted at some point before February 1311.
 He held extensive possessions all over England, amounting to twenty-one manors all in all, most of them in Yorkshire.
 He was married to a Margaret, perhaps the daughter of either Lord Ros or Lord Fitzwalter.
 Together they had three sons.
 Margaret outlived him until 1357, and after his death married Sir Hugh Mortimer of Chelmarsh, Shropshire.
-When Sir Henry died on 7 September 1336, he was buried in the Premonstratensian abbey of St Agatha at Easby, close to Richmond.
+When Sir Henry died on 7 September 1336, he was buried in the Premonstratensian Easby Abbey of St Agatha at Easby, close to Richmond.
 Of his three sons, the eldest, William, was a soldier who distinguished himself in the French and Scottish wars, and died in 1344.
 The next brother, Stephen, had predeceased William, so the estates passed to Richard Scrope, who subsequently became the first Lord Scrope of Bolton, and chancellor of England.